abi-oluwade/engineering-48-jenkins-ci/readme.md

 the dev and master branch and had jenkins listen to only the dev branch and build when changes have been committed to that branch.

-TEST MERGE USING JENKINS TEST
+TEST MERGE USING JENKINS TEST TO MERGE ON GITHUB